syncfusion-content/windowsforms-docs/WindowsForms/SfDateTimeEdit/validation.md

 {% endtabs %}

 The given value can be treated as a date/time value.
 It can be validated based on the DateTime format with culture.
-There is an error indicating image will be shown, when the validation test gets failed.
+The following error indicating image will be shown, when the validation test is failed.

 ![](validation-images/errorsymbol.png)

-## Handle Validation
+## Handle validation

-`ValidatingEventArgs` provides data for the `Validating` event of the SfDateTimeEdit control.
-By handling the `Validating` event, it is possible to find the cause of the validation failed with the error message in the `ValidatingEventArgs`.
+The `ValidatingEventArgs` provides data for the `Validating` event of the SfDateTimeEdit control.
+By handling the `Validating` event, it is possible to find the cause for validation failure with error message in the `ValidatingEventArgs`.

-* **IsError** - To indicate whether the entered date and time is valid or in-valid.
+* **IsError**: Indicates whether the entered date and time is valid or in-valid.

-* **ErrorMessage** - Update the cause of the Error.
+* **ErrorMessage**: Updates the cause of the error.
 The error may be caused due to minimum or maximum value constraint met or incorrect date time format.

 {% tabs %}